 Faith Is Not a Work

-If God considered faith a work, that passage makes no sense.
-It would have to say “not of any other work except faith.”
+If God considered faith a work, that passage would not make sense.
+It would have to say, “not of any other work except faith.”
 But that isn’t what it says.
-It says “not of works” period.
+It says “not of works,” period.

-The Bible emphasizes this in a striking way.
+The Bible strikingly emphasizes this.
 It always pictures God as the one doing the work when someone first believes.
 He is the one who causes spiritually dead people to become spiritually alive (Ephesians 2:1).
 Another picture it uses is God giving birth to believers (John 1:13).

-In still another picture, God is the one who enlightens people about the truth of salvation when they were blind to that fact (2 Corinthians 4:6).
+In another picture, God is the one who enlightens people about the truth of salvation when they were blind to that fact (2 Corinthians 4:6).
 This passage is especially instructive because it compares God’s activity with his creation of light.
-Just as his command, “Let there be light” actually created the light at creation so also his command to believe actually creates the faith to believe.
+Just as his command, “Let there be light,” actually created the light at creation, so his command to believe actually creates the faith to believe.

 No place is this better illustrated than in the conversion of St. Paul in Acts 9.
 He was the last person who wanted to believe in Jesus.
 Rather he was “breathing out threatenings and slaughter against the disciples of the Lord” (Acts 9:1).
 He had made it his life’s mission to wipe out the Lord’s church.

 But then Jesus literally knocked him off his high horse, and although he temporally became physically blind, his spiritual eyes were forever opened to the truth.
-From that moment on he dedicated his life to sharing the wonderful truth that in Christ’s one offering we can meet God’s standard of perfection!
-It was God who changed Paul from being a persecutor of the faith to a defender of the faith.
+From that moment on, he dedicated his life to sharing the wonderful truth that we can meet God’s standard of perfection in Christ’s one offering!
+God changed Paul from a persecutor to a defender of the faith.